benjymous/annotations/sandman/sandman.25.md

                   Not yet reprinted in any other form

-Disclaimer:  Sandman and all related characters are copyrights and trademarks of DC Comics Inc.  Sandman and this annotation are intended for mature audiences only.

-Notice:  Commentaries and additional information should go to morrow@fnal.fnal.gov (Internet) or morrow@fnal.BITNET.
-This material is posted by the editor directly to rec.arts.comics and COMICS-L, and is licensed to appear on Compu$erve and GEnie.
-It is also available via anonymous ftp from theory.lcs.mit.edu in pub/wald/sandman.
-Please contact the editor if you see this material on any other forum.
-Reproduction in any form without permission of the editor (as agent for the contributors) is forbidden.

 Page 1 panel 1:  We are in the attic of a British boarding school.
 Visible are a deer head, a sporting team picture, a soccer ball [football], a cricket bat, golf clubs, and a bust.
-What Americans call soccer, the rest of the world calls football; cricket is a British game with some superficial resemblance to American baseball.
+What Americans call soccer, the rest of the world calls football (Fussball in Germany); In Australia, soccer is soccer and "football" is Australian Rules Football.
+I think that in New Zealand "football" is rugby, but it may be wise to confirm with a New Zealander; cricket (according to Douglas Adams the most stupid game in the universe) is a British game with some superficial resemblance to American baseball game.
 We have not met Charles Rowland before.

 	Panel 2:  Nor have we met Paine, whose name may be symbolic.
 "Paine" is his surname, by the way.